Inflation in Poland

 5 years of economic forecasts for more than 30 economic indicators.

 |Exchange Rate||3.93||-0.53 %||Sep 04|

 Get a sample report showing our regional, country and commodities data and analysis.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Consumer prices rose 0.3% month-on-month in June, following May’s 0.2% uptick, according to data released by the Poland’s Statistical Institute (GUS).
+Consumer prices were unchanged over the previous month in August, matching July’s reading, according to provisional data released by the Poland’s Statistical Institute (GUS).

 Poland’s economy grew 4.5% year-on-year in unadjusted terms in the second quarter of this year, according to a revised estimate released by Poland’s Statistical Institute (GUS) on 30 August.